Wolfmyths/Genshin-Stopwatch/README.md

 + Genshin Stopwatch only works on `Windows`.
 + Check `settings.json` and make sure it looks similar to when you downloaded the program.
 + If notifications aren't working, go to `action center` and `manage notifications`. `Focus assist settings` can disable notifications when they happen under certain conditions.
++ If you updated your stopwatch version, please make sure the `settings.json` and `save.txt` has matching settings with the version you're using.
+Or just replace the whole file.

 ## Does this program run on system startup?